 What is the four month sleep regression?

 According to the National Sleep Foundation, babies under three-months-old need 14-17 hours of sleep, and older babies need about 14-15 hours of sleep.
-The four month sleep regression is occurring because your baby doesn’t need quite as much sleep as they used to, and most of their sleep is beginning to happen at night.
+Sleep regression in babies occurs because your little one doesn’t need quite as much sleep as they used to, and most of their sleep is beginning to happen at night.
 (Hopefully!)
 Newborns have two sleep cycles and adults have five; sleep regression is a sign that your baby’s sleep cycle is maturing to be more like ours.
 This can happen anytime between three and six months.

 A sleep regression is also a good indication that your baby is going through a growth spurt, which is a good thing!
 All that growing and learning is exhausting, and it changes sleeping habits.